vaneseltine/nominally/README.md

 'bartkowicz, dr peaches'

 ```
-...the dict, or a more elaborate set of attributes...
+...or the dict, or a more elaborate set of attributes...
 ```
 >>> dict(n)
 {